 This “small” dictionary eventually would be used as a pilot version to verify all conversion operations on the dictionary.
 We assume that if the pilot version is correct, the complete set of entries in the dictionary is correct.
-This is how we shrink verification efforts in about 100-200x.
+This is how we shrink verification efforts by 100-200 times.

 Initial data quality

 The problem appears when we get a messy dictionary from the very start.
 When I say messy, I mean that it can be either poorly structured or formatted, or the entries are given in a non-unified manner.

 It should be noted that all the dictionaries, in general, are greatly formalized and have more or less similar structures in one class.

 Take different dictionaries, for example, Hungarian, Romanian and Chinese.
 All of them have similar structures with a number of headwords and recognizable layouts.
 This is what makes them familiar to everyone.